Asheville Community Program

 At level C, a resident has moved to his or her own housing yet still receives a limited amount of staff support with life and work goals, access to our psychiatrist, and recovery-oriented social activities.

 We would love to share more with you about our Community Program.
 Our dedicated staff is available 24/7 to speak with you.

 Fulfilling and Independent Living

-At CooperRiis, we approach mental illness with the goal of promoting whole person health.
-This powerful, person-centered, strengths-based approach is effective and enables adults with psychiatric disorders to lead fulfilling, independent lives.
+At CooperRiis, we approach mental illness intending to promote whole-person health.
+This powerful, person-centered, strengths-based approach effectively and enables adults with psychiatric disorders to lead fulfilling, independent lives.
 Recovery is a process, with each new step building on the last.